X marks the spot

 “We have receive your bill.
 Could you please break down and itemize your charges.
 It seemed that all you did was write one “X” on a single gauge.

-$1 million seems far too excessive for this amount of work.”
+A million dollars seems far too excessive for this amount of work.”

 Some days later, the director received a new invoice from the professor.